nwolff/cours-NN/enhancements.md

 - Show what's being fed when training : Either as an overlay on the training zone, or as pixels on the network
 - Disable buttons while training is ongoing or queue them up.
 Maybe show current progress (this should also fix 4 tensor leaks)

-## Maybe

 - Show biases when no activations (so we can talk about biases)
-- Only rotate class names when they are big
-- Highlight connections when hovering over a neuron

 ## Technical